 Bringing Gabon’s Rivers Into the 21st Century

-First river flow studies in 40 years help Gabon maintain healthy river systems
+First river flow measurements in 40 years help Gabon maintain healthy river systems

-With its apparently unbroken forest cover, six-and-a-half feet of annual rainfall, and mighty rivers draining into lakes and then the Atlantic, Gabon seems like a place where nature’s cycles continue as they have since pre-human times.
+With its apparently unbroken forest cover, six-and-a-half feet of annual rainfall, and mighty rivers draining into the Atlantic, Gabon seems like a place where nature’s cycles continue as they have since pre-human times.

 But in fact, huge change is underway under that forest canopy and along those rivers.
 The central African country’s government plans to harness more of nature’s power to drive its economy and improve the lives of its two million residents.

-More than 30 new hydropower plants are planned, alongside capacity upgrades of the four already there that today provide 40 percent of Gabon’s electricity.
-The aim is to increase hydropower electricity generation from 700 megawatts to 1,200 megawatts.
+Gabon's energy master plans identify more than 30 new hydropower plants that could be built in the next decade, alongside capacity upgrades of the four already there that today provide 40 percent of Gabon’s electricity.
+The aim is to increase hydropower electricity generation from 700 megawatts to at least 1,200 megawatts.

 The Problem With Old Data